filipe-silva/FireflyIII.Net/generated/docs/BudgetsApi.md

 <a id="getspentforbudgets"></a>
 # **GetSpentForBudgets**
-> List&lt;TransactionSum&gt; GetSpentForBudgets (DateTime start, DateTime end, string id, Guid? xTraceId = null, int? page = null)
+> List&lt;TransactionSum&gt; GetSpentForBudgets (DateTime start, DateTime end, string id, Guid? xTraceId = null)

 Returns the spent amount for all budgets in the given period.